-To promote your independence, we would love it if you wanted to help join
+To promote your independence, we would love it if you wanted to help join in shopping for meals, preparing or cooking meals.

 Being a teenager is tough sometimes.
-Finding yourself living in a new place, with new faces around you, can sometimes make the day-to-day feel quite hard.
+Finding yourself living in a new place, with new faces around you, can sometimes make the day-to-day feel guite hard.